The Anthropic Principle:

 • natural process because, before history began, the universe was designed so this would happen;

-• natural process that was supernaturally guided in a natural-appearing way to produce a desired natural-appearing result, or
+• natural process that was supernaturally guided in an undetectable natural-appearing way to produce a particular natural-appearing result that was wanted, or

 detectable design-directed action by a supernatural agent (•) or natural agent (•), which was necessary because undirected natural process would not produce the feature;